mvd-oulu/Standard-System-Interface/README.md

 Now that the environment is set up, you can run the application or scripts within this repository.

 ### 1. Run the SSI transformer
-Open the source folder and run the SSI_transformer.py file from there.
-Locate the interface_definition.sysml and system_definition.syml files from wither sec 3 or sec 4 folder.
+Open the source folder and run the "SSI_transformer.py" file from there.
+Locate the "interface_definition.sysml" and "system_definition.syml" files from either "sec3" or "sec4" folder.

 NOTE: to successfully run the models and simulation, the name of the 'em' part should be changed to 'motor' in the SSI transformer GUI tab.
 This name difference is set intentionally to test and demonstrate the name change functionality of the code.
 ### 2. Run the SSI simulator with Manual or SSD Parsed Model Connections